make-all/tuya-local/README.md

 **Lock**
 * **Child lock** (on/off)

+There was previously a sensor option, however this is easily achieved using a [template sensor](https://www.home-assistant.io/integrations/template/) and therefore is no longer supported.

 ---

 ### Warning
-Please note, this component has currently only been tested with the Goldair GPPH (inverter) range, however theoretically it should also work with GEPH and GPCV devices and any other Goldair heaters based on the Tuya platform.
+Please note, this component has currently only been tested with the Goldair GPPH (inverter) and GPDH420 (dehumidifier) range, however theoretically it should also work with GEPH and GPCV heater devices, the GPDH440 dehumidifier, and any other Goldair heaters or dehumidifiers based on the Tuya platform.

-Work is in progress to support Goldair WiFi dehumidifiers.

 ---